SQream/sqream_docs/configuration_guides/ldap.rst

      - Root DN to begin the search for the user in, when doing advanced authentication
    * - ``ldapBindDn``
      - DN of user with which to bind to the directory to perform the search when doing search + bind authentication
-   * - ``ldapBindDnPassword``
-     - Password for user with which to bind to the directory to perform the search when doing search + bind authentication
    * - ``ldapSearchAttribute``
      - Attribute to match against the user name in the search when doing search + bind authentication.
 If no attribute is specified, ``the uid`` attribute will be used
    * - ``ldapSearchFilter``